 Boat trips up and down the coast are another way to experience this unique part of the world.
 Simply enjoying the magnificent scenery can also be done by walking, hiking or driving along the nearby stretches of heritage coast.

-Just outside Newquay you can have a ride on the Lappa Valley Steam Railway, which runs from Benny Halt to East Wheal Rose.
+Lappa Valley can be found just outside Newquay.
+It’s a perfect place to come with the little ones as there’s a lot of attractions that they will enjoy!
+For instance, go on a ride on the Lappa Valley Steam Railway, which runs from Benny Halt to East Wheal Rose.
 This minimum gauge line takes you through picturesque places in a delightful way.

 Newquay has a long high street with a wide variety of shops on offer, ranging from independent specialist boutiques selling local produce, crafts and gifts, to more well known national outlets and international chains.
 Whether you’re a shopaholic or just a casual browser there’s bound to be something there for you.
 As you might expect there is plenty of surfing paraphernalia on offer, centred on the Newquay Surf Centre, as well as beachwear too.

-Because Newquay is very tourist friendly and is something of a North Cornish resort town, there is a good choice of places to eat.
-Not surprisingly considering its location, seafood is a mainstay – and many of the restaurants have great views over the Celtic Sea.
+Because Newquay is very tourist-friendly and is something of a North Cornish resort town, there is a good choice of places to eat.
+Not surprising considering its location, seafood is a mainstay – and many of the restaurants have great views over the Celtic Sea.
 We recommend checking out the celebrity chef Jamie Oliver’s local eatery at Fifteen Cornwall, other favourites are The Boathouse and, up the hill, The Beach Hut.
-Below, we give you some examples of the delights you must try when on a visit to the beautiful county..
+Below, we give you some examples of the delights you must try when on a visit to the beautiful county…

 It would be a terrible oversight to go to Cornwall and not sample the most famous local delicacy: the Cornish Pasty!
 These chunky parcels of beef, vegetables and seasoning were originally invented as handy portable lunches and are now enjoyed all over the UK.
 For vegetarians, the cheese and onion pasty is another classic.